Is We-Guild 'letting the employer off the hook'?

 We will approach this question first from the point of view of the situation we are in right now:

 the reality that there is a serious amount of people working who are doing so without sick-pay protection.
 As such, we can start by stating that our first aim is to solve this problem as it is at this very moment.
 We understand that this can be considered patch-work, but there is a difference between curing and preventing.
 People need their most urgent needs met before they can be effective agents of change.
-As such, We-Guild’s main role is that of enabling self-employed people to have sick-pay protection; now.
+As such, We-Guild’s main role would be that of enabling self-employed people to have sick-pay protection; now.

 Actively cooperate with organisations that are currently putting a legal fight for the recognition of gig-economy workers’ right to sick-pay and other employment benefits.